jeremyting02/softeng702/README.md

 ### Program Run

-1. To run the VR environment, click the play button located on the top middle position of the window.
+1. To run the scenario, click the play button located on the top middle position of the window.

+To run on pc click v key on the keyboard
+To run in VR connect VR to pc using usbc chord